tsunami416604/azure-docs.hu-hu/articles/cloud-services-nodejs-stage-application.md

 ## Additional Resources

-- [How to Deploy a Service Upgrade to Production by Swapping VIPs in Azure]
+-   [How to Deploy a Service Upgrade to Production by Swapping VIPs in Azure][How to Deploy a Service Upgrade to Production by Swapping VIPs in Azure]
-- [Overview of Managing Deployments in Azure]
+-   [Overview of Managing Deployments in Azure][Overview of Managing Deployments in Azure]

   [Step 1: Stage an Application]: #step1
   [Step 2: Deploy an Application to Production by Swapping VIPs]: #step2
   [Azure Management Portal]: http://manage.windowsazure.com
-[cloud-service]: ./media/cloud-services-nodejs-stage-application/staging-cloud-service-running.png
+  [portal displaying a running service]: ./media/cloud-services-nodejs-stage-application/staging-cloud-service-running.png
-[cloud-service-dashboard]: ./media/cloud-services-nodejs-stage-application/cloud-service-dashboard-staging.png
+  [cloud service dashboard]: ./media/cloud-services-nodejs-stage-application/cloud-service-dashboard-staging.png
-  [cloud-service-staging-url]: ./media/cloud-services-nodejs-stage-application/cloud-service-staging-url.png
+  [site url]: ./media/cloud-services-nodejs-stage-application/cloud-service-staging-url.png
-  [vip-swap-dialog]: ./media/cloud-services-nodejs-stage-application/vip-swap-dialog.png
+  [vip swap dialog]: ./media/cloud-services-nodejs-stage-application/vip-swap-dialog.png
   [How to Deploy a Service Upgrade to Production by Swapping VIPs in Azure]: http://msdn.microsoft.com/en-us/library/windowsazure/ee517253.aspx
   [Overview of Managing Deployments in Azure]: http://msdn.microsoft.com/en-us/library/windowsazure/hh386336.aspx